ninabarzh/broomstick/content/posts/inflicting-help.md

-Whether the helper is a meddling neighbour, a well-meaning NGO, or a sprawling empire, the mechanics and consequences are consistent: the helper satisfies their own psychological needs, while the recipient bears the cost—loss of agency, dependence, stifled growth, and the quiet burden of gratitude.
+Whether the helper is a meddling neighbour, a well-meaning NGO, or a sprawling empire, the mechanics and consequences are consistent: the helper satisfies their own psychological needs, while the recipient bears the cost, loss of agency, dependence, stifled growth, and the quiet burden of gratitude.
 Inflicted help, in short, teaches compliance under the guise of care.

 ## Patterns in practice